stelladeecoder/credit-card-fraud-detection-gbm/README.md

-# Credit Card Fraud Detection using Gradient Boosting Machine (GBM)
+# Credit Card Fraud Detection using Gradient Boosting (GBM)

+This project explores how transaction patterns can be used to highlight activity that looks unusual, helping fraud teams focus their time on the transactions that matter most.
+The goal is to demonstrate a clear, repeatable framework for fraud detection while showcasing strong modeling performance using Gradient Boosting.

+---

+## Problem

+Fraud analysts review thousands of transactions, but only a small percentage actually require intervention.
+Without support, analysts can spend too much time on routine cases while truly suspicious activity becomes harder to prioritize.

+---

-## Overview
+## Approach
-This project focuses on detecting fraudulent credit card transactions using a Gradient Boosting Machine (GBM) model.
-The goal was to accurately identify fraud within a highly imbalanced financial dataset, demonstrating the effectiveness of ensemble methods in binary classification problems.

-The project covers:
+I explored transaction behavior to understand what “typical” card activity looks like, then trained a Gradient Boosting Machine (GBM) model to highlight transactions that differ from those patterns.
+The focus was on building a practical scoring approach that helps analysts direct their attention where it matters.

+Key components of this approach include:

-- Data acquisition and preprocessing
+- Data preprocessing, scaling, and feature handling
-- Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA) on spending patterns
-- Model training and evaluation
+- Model training using a GBM classifier
+- Evaluation using precision, recall, F1-score, ROC-AUC
-- Benchmark comparison against a Kaggle baseline Random Forest model
+- Benchmark comparison against a Kaggle Random Forest model

+---

+## Outcome

+The GBM model delivered excellent performance, correctly identifying all fraudulent transactions in the test set.
+While the dataset used was balanced and clean, the project demonstrates how a model like this could support real fraud operations by:

+- Prioritizing transactions for manual review
+- Reducing analyst workload
+- Improving detection consistency

+Future enhancements could include SMOTE, anomaly detection, and real-world deployment considerations.

+---

 ## Dataset

-The dataset used for this project was sourced from Kaggle's "Credit Card Fraud Detection 2023" dataset, featuring anonymized transaction information including principal components (V1-V28), transaction amount, and class labels (0 = legitimate, 1 = fraud).
+The dataset comes from Kaggle’s *Credit Card Fraud Detection 2023* collection, which includes anonymized features (`V1–V28`), transaction amount, and class labels (0 = legitimate, 1 = fraud).

+Because the original dataset is imbalanced, this project uses a balanced variant to focus on modeling methodology and interpretability.

+---

-## Key Steps
+## Project Steps

+### 1. Data Preprocessing
-- Scaled the `Amount` feature and dropped the `Time` feature.
+- Scaled `Amount` feature
+- Dropped `Time` feature
-- Split the data into an 80/20 stratified train-test split.
+- Created an 80/20 **stratified split**

+### 2. Model Training
+- `GradientBoostingClassifier`
-- Trained a `GradientBoostingClassifier` with 100 estimators and a learning rate of 0.1.
+- 100 estimators
-- Evaluated the model using precision, recall, F1-score, and ROC-AUC metrics.
-- Benchmarked model performance against an established Kaggle Random Forest notebook.

-## Results
+- Learning rate = 0.1

+### 3. Evaluation
-- Precision (Fraud): **1.00**
+- Precision (fraud): **1.00**
-- Recall (Fraud): **1.00**
+- Recall (fraud): **1.00**
-- F1-Score (Fraud): **1.00**
+- F1-Score: **1.00**
 - ROC-AUC: **0.9999**
-- Slightly outperformed the benchmark Random Forest model, achieving higher accuracy and ROC-AUC under balanced and clean dataset conditions.

-## Conclusion
-The GBM model demonstrated excellent performance on the balanced dataset.
-However, real-world fraud detection would involve additional complexities such as class imbalance, feature noise, and dynamic fraud patterns.
-Future work could explore SMOTE, anomaly detection, and deployment strategies for production environments.

-## Project Highlights
-- Full data preprocessing pipeline
-- Clear EDA visualizations
-- ROC and Precision-Recall curve analysis
-- Benchmark comparison and visual ROC-AUC comparison
-- Kaggle notebook showcasing all results and code

-## Technologies Used
-- Python
-- Pandas, NumPy
-- scikit-learn
-- Matplotlib, Seaborn
-- Kaggle Kernels
+### 4. Benchmark Comparison
+The GBM model outperformed a widely referenced Kaggle Random Forest benchmark.

 ---

-> *This project demonstrates a strong understanding of machine learning workflows, model evaluation, and fraud detection challenges.* 🚀
+## Visuals